waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 6.  **Warp Discipline:** After every warp, my first action must be to check and, if necessary, create/update markers on **both** the departure and arrival maps.
 7.  **Mandatory Self-Assessment:** Periodically, I must perform a structured self-review to ensure my strategies, documentation, and tool usage remain optimal and aligned with my core principles.
 8.  **Map Partition Awareness (Mt.
 Moon B1F Lesson):** I hallucinated reachable warps by failing to recognize the map was partitioned into disconnected areas.
 I must always verify path connectivity between my current position and any target, not just assume all tiles on a map are connected.
+9.  **Efficiency Over Fixation (Wild Battle Lesson):** If a simple automation tool fails during a low-stakes, repetitive task (like a wild battle), it is more efficient to complete the task manually and fix the tool later, rather than getting stuck debugging mid-task.
+High-level strategic agents can provide a better alternative than faulty simple automation.

 # II.
 Game Mechanics & World Data
 - **Gameplay Mechanics:**